tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/Week 4 - Coupled Oscillators.md

 - **The normal modes are entirely independent, they do not exchange energy**
 - Total energy is $(aX^2+b\dot{X}^{2})+(cY^{2}+d \dot{Y} ^{2})$

+### General Solution
+- A pure X or Y oscillation continues forever (if no damping)
+- General solution is a superposition of X and Y normal modes
+	- Magnitude of the X and Y contributions doesnt change with time
+	- Beating occurs as the normal modes have different frequencies
+	- Initial conditions (Four) determine the amplitudes and phases of the X and Y c

 # Conceptual Info
 ---